peterhinch/micropython-msgpack/README.md

 [MicroPython](https://micropython.org/) but at a high cost in RAM consumption.
 This version was adapted from that codebase and optimised to minimise RAM usage when run on microcontrollers.
 Consumption is about 12KiB measured on STM32.
+Using frozen bytecode this reduces to about 3.5KiB.
+This was tested with the `asyntest.py` demo, comparing the free RAM with that available running a similar script which exchanges uncompressed data.
+The difference was taken to be the library overhead of running compression and asynchronous decompression.

 This version is a subset of the original.
 Support was removed for features thought unnecessary for microcontroller use.
 The principal example is that of